JupiterOne/sdk/docs/integrations/development.md

 credentials for API clients.

 The `loadExecutionConfig` method runs before `validateInvocation`, `getStepStartStates`, and `integrationSteps`.
-The loaded config is accessable in any of these contexts as `context.executionConfig`.
+The loaded config is accessible in any of these contexts as `context.executionConfig`.

 Example: